linduxed/linduxed.github.io/source/_posts/2014-08-24-writing-more-readable-rspec-tests.markdown

 #### Jumping back and forth

-First we have to figure out what the `subject` that `its` refers to.
+First we have to figure out what the `subject` that `its` refers to is.
 Let's backtrack through the code all the way up to line 10 to figure out.
 Or well, not really, because you'll have to read through line 6 to get to know what `@user` actually means.

 Next, what's this `newer_micropost` thing?
-We'll have to jump up to lines 29-31 to figure out.
+We'll have to jump up to lines 29-31 to figure that out.
 Apparently it's of essence that `newer_micropost` is evaluated before each example in which it's invoked (since `let!` is used instead of `let`).

 {% blockquote Right before Listing 10.10 http://www.railstutorial.org/book/user_microposts#sec-ordering_and_dependency %}